Windsurf vs Cursor in 2026: Which AI Coding Agent Actually Saves Time?

 Try that with ChatGPT and you’re chunking documents, losing context between pieces, and basically doing the work yourself.

-If you work with long documents—contracts, research papers, codebases, whatever—this alone might be worth switching.
+If you work with long documents (contracts, research papers, codebases, whatever), this alone might be worth switching.
+Learn more about Claude’s Projects feature to maximize this capability.

 I write for a living.
 And I can tell you that Claude’s output requires significantly less editing to sound natural.
 ChatGPT has gotten better, but it still has that slightly corporate, slightly try-hard tone that screams “AI wrote this.”